What is the Moody Center for the Arts?

 How much is admission?

 The exhibition spaces are open to the public and free of charge Tuesday through Saturday from 10:00 am to 5:00 pm, and closed Sunday, Monday, and holidays.
 Events and programs at the Moody are open to the public through a ticketed, advance-reservation system.
 For schedule, tickets and pricing, the public may visit moody.rice.edu.

 How do I get to the Moody?
 Is there parking?

 The Moody Center for the Arts is located on the campus of Rice University, and is best reached by using Campus Entrance 8 at the intersection of University Boulevard and Stockton Street.
 As you enter campus, the building is on the right, just past the Media Center.

 Does the Moody have a cafe?

-Coming this fall, you can order a coffee, beverage, or light bite to eat at the Moody café which will be open during regular public hours.
-In the meantime, visitors are invited to enjoy the laptop bar overlooking the Central Gallery (with free wi-fi) during open hours.
+Yes!
+Enjoy a coffee, beverage, or light bite to eat at the Moody Cafe, operated by Salento.
+The Cafe is open during regular public hours; visitors are also invited to use the laptop bar overlooking the Central Gallery (with free wi-fi) during open hours.

 Is there a gift shop? / Where can I buy Moody-branded items?

 Although the Moody does not have a gift shop, merchandise is available for sale at the reception desk.
 Current offerings include exhibition catalogues for Thomas Struth’s Nature & Politics, Olafur Eliasson’s Green lights, and Moody t-shirts.